damianhakert/damianhakert.github.io/source/posts/2016-06-03-ssg-overview-gitlab-pages-part-1-dynamic-x-static.html.md

 image_title: '/images/blogimages/ssg-gitlab-pages-series/part-1-static-x-dynamic-cover.jpg'
 ---

 What is the difference between **static** and **dynamic** websites?
 What are the advantages of one over another?
 Which ones can I use **GitLab Pages**?
-What about Static Site Generators?
+What about **Static Site Generators**?

 If these questions ring a bell, this **series of posts** is for you!
 We are preparing three articles around the same theme "**Static Site Generators (SSGs)**".

 This is the **Part 1: Dynamic x Static Websites**, where we go over their differences, pros and cons.

-Stay tunned for the next two posts:
+Stay tuned for the next two posts:

 - **Part 2: Modern Static Site Generators**
 - **Part 3: Build any SSG site with GitLab Pages**

-_For this series, we assume you are familiar with web development, and curious about Static Site Generators._
+**Note:** For this series, we assume you are familiar with web development, curious about Static Site Generators, and excited to see your site getting deployed with GitLab Pages.
+{: .note}

 <!-- more -->